-SLC is the parent of the depositor and an affiliate of the sub-administrator.
+SLC is the parent of the depositor.

 SLC originates, manages and services federally insured student loans through a trust agreement with Citibank, N.A.
 SLC is one of the nation's leading originators and holders of student loans guaranteed under FFELP, authorized by the U.S. Department of Education under the Higher Education Act.